riviellocorey/post_application/README.md

 # Welcome my name is Corey!

 Hi!
 I had a blast building this application.
 Some special features I've included were, **Auto Complete**, **Bootstrap**, and **Lazy Loading**.
-I look forward to going the code on Monday.
+I look forward to going over the code Monday.
 The installation and usage details are below.

 # Installation / Usage